vuetifyjs/nuxt-module/docs/guide/configuration/vuetify-options.md

 :::

-You can omit `vuetifyOptions`, you only need to add one of the following files, the module will load it for you:
+If you prefer, you can omit `vuetifyOptions` and add one of the following files; the module will load it automatically:
 - `vuetify.config.js`
 - `vuetify.config.cjs`
 - `vuetify.config.mjs`